Genealogy Experience: Records and Research Techniques

 During a 45 minute advice session with your own genealogist, you will be able to discuss your family research and any problems you may have with your quest.
 Along with the genealogist's advice, you will be able to watch a short presentation to help you decide which records you would like to practice with.
-Once you have made your decision, then it's over to the Society of Genealogists in London where you will be guided by the genealogist, working on pre-prepared genealogical puzzles, looking up record locations, and developing your skills with copies of original documents.
+Once you have made your decision, you will visit an archive in London where you will be guided by the genealogist, working on pre-prepared genealogical puzzles, looking up record locations, and developing your skills with copies of original documents.

 Records and Resources - which ones are available?

 After your advice session has finished, you can choose from ONE of the following practicals: